What to do if you put the wrong fuel in your car

 There are a few ways we can make it less likely to fill up with the wrong fuel:

-What if you put AdBlue in your fuel tank?
+What if you put AdBlue in your diesel fuel tank?

-It can be an easy mistake to fill up your fuel tank with AdBlue.
+It can be an easy mistake to put AdBlue in your fuel tank.
+The small blue filler cap is often next to the black diesel filler cap.
 Here's what to do:

 We can't remove AdBlue by the side of the road because it's corrosive.
 That means we may need to tow you to a local garage to fix your vehicle.

-What if you put fuel in your AdBlue tank?
+What if you put diesel in your AdBlue fuel tank?

-If you start your engine with fuel in your AdBlue tank, you might have to get the entire Selective Catalytic Reduction and AdBlue injection system replaced.
+But if you do start your engine with fuel in your AdBlue tank, you might have to get the entire Selective Catalytic Reduction and AdBlue injection system replaced.

 Will 5 litres of petrol damage a diesel engine?